Alps

 "Some things start with chocolate and mountains."

-My dad took me hiking as a kid in Denmark, long days through forests and up into the hills, stopping for chocolate breaks along the way.
+My dad took me hiking as a kid in Sweden, long days through forests and up into the hills, stopping for chocolate breaks along the way.
 Later came Norway and the raw scale of its mountains and fjords.
+The trip that sealed it was five nights around Lysefjorden with my dad and uncle.
+We carried everything we needed, slept in the wild, and walked through rolling mountains watching reindeer move across the horizon.

 I moved to Switzerland for love and discovered the Alps are as extraordinary as advertised.
 I have not needed a car once.
 That is not an accident.
 It is a choice.
-By Train By Foot is where I share the trails, the gear, and the slow approach to getting there.
+Sentier is where I share the trails, the gear, and the slow approach to getting there.

 Read my full story